Catherine Théot: Theotist sect

 Theot taught her followers that "God had permitted 1789" and that revolutionary laws had been made through God's inspiration.
 Disobedience to the convention, she taught, was disobedience to God.
 These and similar beliefs were expounded in small gatherings of around fifteen women followers, in a room in a friend's house.
 Most of the women who followed her were of humble condition, but among them were also associates of the former Duchess of Bourbon, who consulted Catherine Theot for her prophecies and had sponsored the publication of a "Journal prophetique".

 The Theotists saw the redeemer of mankind in Maximilien Robespierre, and preparations for his initiation were put in motion.
 The enemies of Robespierre, resenting his theocratic aims, used his relations with the Theotists as a way to get revenge.
 What became known as the "Catherine Théot affair" brought her notoriety in 1794.
 On 15 June Marc-Guillaume Alexis Vadier announced at the National Convention the plot to overthrow the Republic, accusing Théot and the people who met with her.

 On 9 Thermidor Vadier claimed that a letter was found under Théot's mattress that proclaimed Robespierre to be John the Baptist of the new cult.
 Although the letter was likely fabricated, it was a way to condemn Robespierre for his connection with Théot and his Cult of the Supreme Being.
-The accusations lead to the arrest of Théot and some of her disciples.
+The accusations led to the arrest of Théot and some of her disciples.

 The case was tried in the Revolutionary Tribunal, and figured in the proceedings of 9th of Thermidor.
 The accused were ultimately acquitted and set free.
 Catherine died in prison one month after Robespierre's execution.